Dwolla/hal-forms/README.md

 ### Properties
  - `key` (string, required)

-   An identifier for the value.
+   An identifier for the group of values.
 Consumers MAY use this for identification and display.

  - `displayText` (string, optional)